Skip to main content

 What is the cheapest way to have a funeral in the UK?

-A direct cremation is the most affordable private option, starting from around £1,000.
+A direct cremation is the most affordable private option, starting from around £1,095 with the national providers, with a UK average of £1,628.
 There is no service at the crematorium.
 You can hold a separate memorial at a venue of your choice at little or no cost.

 Can you have a funeral with no money?

 Yes.
-If you are on means-tested benefits, the DWP Funeral Expenses Payment can cover burial or cremation fees plus up to £1,000.
+If you are on qualifying benefits, the DWP Funeral Expenses Payment covers burial or cremation fees in full, with no cap, plus up to £1,000 for other costs.
 If no one is able to arrange a funeral, the local council is legally required to do so at no cost to the family.

 Who pays for a funeral if there is no money in the estate?

-If the deceased had no money and no one can afford to pay, the local council arranges a public health funeral under the Public Health (Control of Disease) Act 1984.
+If the person had no money and no one can afford to pay, the local council arranges a public health funeral.
+In England and Wales this duty is section 46 of the Public Health (Control of Disease) Act 1984; in Scotland it is section 87 of the Burial and Cremation (Scotland) Act 2016, and in Northern Ireland section 25 of the Welfare Services Act (Northern Ireland) 1971.
 This is a legal obligation, not charity.
+Since 6 April 2009, English and Welsh councils can only recover the cost from the estate, not from relatives.
 The family may also be able to claim DWP Funeral Expenses Payment if they are on qualifying benefits.

 Can I arrange a funeral without a funeral director?